 The group meets every Thursday morning in the Parish Hall at 9:30 a.m.
 The study is led by the group and is a great way for women of all ages to connect and share their faith.

 St. John’s 101

-A 10-week class designed to help understand the Episcopal Church and how we at St. John’s live into who we are called to be.
-This is informative for life-long Episcopalians and those wondering if this is the church for them.
-Class will take place on Zoom.
-Anyone interested in joining St. John’s or being Confirmed in the Episcopal Church should take this class.
+A 10-week class designed to help understand the Episcopal Church and how we at St. John’s live into the vision and mission to which God calls us.
+This is informative for life-long Episcopalians and those wanting to learn more about this denomination and its spiritual depth.
+Anyone interested in joining St. John’s or being Confirmed, Received, or Reaffirming their faith, in the Episcopal Church should take this class.

 Weekly Bible Study with Rev. Lucy Strandlund

 Each Wednesday at 10 a.m. on Zoom we look at the readings for the upcoming Sunday.
 We study the texts, their background, and what they mean for us today.
 Join us for lively conversation, questions, and prayer!

 Children’s Sunday School is offered for children preschool through 5th grade from 10-10:50 am on most Sundays.
 Preschoolers through 1st grade meet in the Children’s Gathering Space at 10 am while older children meet in their upstairs Sunday school classrooms.
 This year our theme is “Diary of a Godly Kid,” our song is “Peace like a River” and our overarching scripture is Matthew 5:9.
 This first semester, upper grades will explore The Nicene Creed while younger children will use various activities with focus on The Lord’s Prayer.
 Our Sunday school teachers work very hard to provide a loving, creative, and active experience for children to recognize how much God loves us and how we are called to love each other.
 Our teachers are required to pass a background check and attend Safeguarding Our Children classes.